-- Tell us about your property– Call us (215-769-9875) or fill out our online form and give us some details about your home
+- Tell us about your property– Call us at (215-769-9875) or complete our online form to give us details about your home

-- We’ll call you to see the house- We will follow up with you to set a time to see the house and answer any questions you may have
+- We’ll call you to arrange a viewing – We’ll follow up with you to set a time to see the house and answer any questions you may have

-- Receive your offer – We’ll make you a fair offer to buy your house as is, no repairs, no permits, no contractors, no closing costs.
+- Receive your offer – We’ll make you a fair offer to buy your house as is, with no repairs needed, no permits, no contractors, and no closing costs

-- Set your move-out date – You pick the date.
-We work around your schedule and at your pace!
-Stress-Free.
-The goal is to make the process as easy as possible.
+- Set your move-out date – You pick the date and we’ll work around your schedule to make things happen

 When you weigh up whether to renovate vs sell as is and see what’s involved in renovating a property in Philadelphia, you might come to the conclusion that selling is the right choice.
 Brotherly Love Real Estate is here to make that process easy for you – whether you are in North Philly, Brewerytown, University City, Fishtown, or any other neighborhood in Philly.